tdevere/copilot-cli/README.md

 #### Authenticate with a Personal Access Token (PAT)

-You can also authenticate using a fine-graned PAT with the "Copilot Rrequests" permission enabled.
+You can also authenticate using a fine-grained PAT with the "Copilot Rrequests" permission enabled.

 1. Visit https://github.com/settings/personal-access-tokens/new
 2. Under "Permissions," click "add permissions" and select "Copilot Requests"